pcrain/GungeonCraft/readme.md

 * When saving and reloading a run, guns no longer lose any other guns duct-taped to them
 * Rooms that can only spawn once per run (e.g., specialty shops) are now properly marked as "not spawned this run" after a Quick Restart
 * Certain algorithms for shuffling the order of a list (e.g., for floor generation) will now randomly shuffle the first and last items in the list
+* Orbiting guns no longer shoot projectiles from a weird position if created while the player is facing left

 ### FAQ